NSL-MT: Linguistically Informed Negative Samples for Efficient Machine Translation in Low-Resource Languages

-Most of the neural MT trainings optimize the model to maximize the likelihood of correct translations.
-Given a source sentence $x$ and target sentence $y$, standard maximum likelihood estimation (MLE) minimizes:

-where $\theta$ represents model parameters.
-However, MLE alone provides no explicit indication about what the model should avoid.
+\paragraph{Core principle:} Most of the neural MT trainings optimize the model to maximize the likelihood of correct translations.
+However, maximum likelihood estimation alone provides no explicit indication about what the model should avoid.
 NSL-MT addresses this gap by introducing a contrastive objective that penalizes the model for assigning high probability to linguistically invalid outputs.